sonic-net/SONiC/doc/watermarks_HLD.md

 In addition clear functionality will be added:

 ```
-$ clear priority-group [watermark|persistent-watermark] headroom
+# clear priority-group [watermark|persistent-watermark] headroom

-$ clear priority-group [watermark|persistent-watermark] shared
+# clear priority-group [watermark|persistent-watermark] shared

-$ clear queue [watermark|persistent-watermark] unicast
+# clear queue [watermark|persistent-watermark] unicast

-$ clear queue [watermark|persistent-watermark] mutlicast
+# clear queue [watermark|persistent-watermark] mutlicast
 ```

 The user can clear the persistent watermark, and the "user" watermark.
 The user can not clear the periodic(telemetry) watermark.
+The clear command requires sudo, as the watermark is shared for all users, and clear will affect every user(if a number of people are connected through ssh).

 #### 3.1.2.3 Show/configure telemetry interval